Mega Man: Powered Up

 ---|---|

 Oil Man's palette was altered completely for the international releases of the game, changing his skin to blue and lips to yellow.
-This was due to the character's original appearance fitting the stereotypical representation of black people in Japanese media (i.e., Mr. Popo in the Dragon Ball series).
-This change fooled nobody of course, and even the short-lived Archie Comics representation of the character used his scarf to cover those massive lips.
+This was for damage control, since the character's original appearance fit the stereotypical representation of black people in Japanese media (i.e., Mr. Popo in the Dragon Ball series).

 Light Labs